Banging Toolbox

 Depending on the surface of the wood and the wheel you use, it may not be necessary to apply a finishing compound after you polish the surface with your grinder.

 Bench grinders are a lot more versatile than most people give them credit for.
-You will probably use them mostly to get rid of burrs and jagged edges in metal at first.
+You will probably use one mostly to get rid of burrs and jagged edges in metal at first.

 More information: